sharmanitin1507/Basic-Banking-System/README.md

 The website has the following specification -

-1. A dummy data for upto 10 customers
+1. A dummy data for upto 10 customers.
 2. Customers table with basic fields such as name, email, current balance etc.
-3. Transaction status
+3. Transaction status.
-4. Transfer money table/ Transaction History which records all the transactions
+4. Transfer money table/ Transaction History which records all the transactions.

 Database contains two Tables- Users Table & Transaction Table :-